- 150,000-Member Strong Worldwide

 - Help Create the Future

 Leadership Awards: Insightful.
 Warm.
-Celebratory. .
+Inspirational.

-We look forward to seeing you soon.
+We look forward to seeing you at our upcoming events.

 Chemical Marketing & Economics Group